Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Experiments

-We can see how with the PS method we obtain a better performance in terms of error, and with the CS method a better performance in terms of covering (as for collision avoidance using topological features), although the rules are exactly the same, obviously obtaining the same performance for the real labels.
+We can see how with the PS method we obtain a better performance in terms of error, although the rules are exactly the same, obviously obtaining the same performance for the real labels.
 Considering the non-trivial nature of the problem and of approximating a complex SVM shape via hyper-rectangular shapes (rules) while keeping the error bound as low as possible, we can consider our results as a promising compromise between safety and transparency.

 Thus, if we focus on distinguishing between safe and efficient (compliant) simulations (free of collisions and deadlocks) and not compliant simulations, we obtain very simple rules for both methods:

 - $2.68 \leq meanEntropy \leq 2.75$ and $2.68 \leq medianEntropy \leq 2.75$ for PS method.